Kernel Data Recovery Blog

 Conclusion

-Suppose you are trying to look at the message tracking logs for deleted messages and checking the methods to recover them.
+The above article helps you to handle situations when you are trying to look at the message tracking logs for deleted messages and checking the methods to recover them.
 In that case, you can also check the retention policies set for your organization.
 But the manual techniques to recover the deleted messages are not up to the mark.
-It would help if you used professional software like Kernel for Exchange Server recovery software to recover deleted and corrupted items.
+It would help if you used professional software Kernel for Exchange Server as mentioned above to recover deleted and corrupted items.